Partials and Full Dentures in Jackson, MI

-- An upper denture has acrylic, usually flesh-colored, that covers the palate (roof of the mouth).
+- An upper denture has acrylic, usually flesh-colored, covering the palate (roof of the mouth).

 - A lower denture is shaped like a horseshoe to leave room for the tongue.

 The teeth are made of plastic, porcelain, or a combination of both.
-Dentures can be fabricated to fit over endodontically treated teeth, and a complete denture can be attached to dental implants to allow for a more secure fit of the appliance.
+Dentures can be fabricated to fit over endodontically treated teeth, and a complete denture can be attached to dental implants to allow for a more secure appliance fit.

-Dentures over a normal course of time will wear and need to be replaced or relined in order to keep the jaw alignment normal.
+Dentures over a normal course will wear and need to be replaced or relined to keep the jaw alignment normal.
 The alignment will slowly change as the bone and gum ridges recede or shrink due to the extraction of the teeth.
-Regular dental examinations are still important for the denture wearer so that the oral tissues can be checked for disease or change.
+Regular dental examinations are still important for the denture wearer to check the oral tissues for disease or change.

 Ready to take the next step and restore your smile?
 Contact us today and schedule an appointment!